SU(2) representations and a large surgery formula: Vanishing results about contact elements

 \subsection{Vanishing results about cobordism maps}

 \quad

-Suppose $(M,\ga)\subset(M^\p,\ga^\p)$ is a proper inclusion of balanced sutured manifolds and suppose $\xi$ is a contact strucutre compatible with $(M^\p\backslash{\rm int} M,\ga^\p\cup(-\ga))$.
+Suppose $(M,\ga)\subset(M^\p,\ga^\p)$ is a proper inclusion of balanced sutured manifolds and suppose $\xi$ is a contact structure compatible with $(M^\p\backslash{\rm int} M,\ga^\p\cup(-\ga))$.
 By Corollary \ref{cor: vanishing piece SHI}, if then the contact gluing map $\Phi_\xi$ vanishes on the subspace of $\shi(-M,-\ga)$ generated by instanton contact elements.
 Indeed, we can prove a stronger result by the functoriality of $\Phi_\xi$.
 The proof of the following proposition is due to Ian Zemke.

-\bprop Suppose $(M,\ga)\subset(M^\p,\ga^\p)$ is a proper inclusion of balanced sutured manifolds and suppose $\xi$ is a contact strucutre compatible with If the contact element $\theta(M_0,\ga_0,\xi)$ vanishes, then the map $\Phi_\xi$ vanishes on $\shi(-M,-\ga)$. \eprop \bpf We have inclusions where $\sqcup$ denotes the disjoint union.
+\bprop Suppose $(M,\ga)\subset(M^\p,\ga^\p)$ is a proper inclusion of balanced sutured manifolds and suppose $\xi$ is a contact structure compatible with If the contact element $\theta(M_0,\ga_0,\xi)$ vanishes, then the map $\Phi_\xi$ vanishes on $\shi(-M,-\ga)$. \eprop \bpf We have inclusions where $\sqcup$ denotes the disjoint union.
 The manifold is contactomorphic to $\partial M\times I$.
 Let $\xi_0$ be the product contact structure on $\partial M\times I$.
-By the connected sum formula \cite[Section 1.8]{li2018contact}, we have By functoriality, the map $\Phi_\xi$ is the composition of the following maps where $y_0$ is a canonical element in $\mathbb{C}^2$.
-If $\theta(M_0,\ga_0,\xi)=0$, then $\Phi_\xi=0$. \epf \brem For a general balanced sutured manifold $(M,\ga)$, instanton contact elements do not generate $\shi(-M,-\ga)$ because the number of tight contact structures compatible with $(M,\ga)$ is less than $\dim_\mathbb{C}\shi(M,\ga)$.
-See \cite[Section 4.3]{li2019direct} and \cite{honda2000classification} for discussion about contact structures on the solid torus. \erem The following vanishing result is used in the rest of the paper. \bcor Suppose $(M,\ga)\subset(M^\p,\ga^\p)$ is a proper inclusion of balanced sutured manifolds.
-If defined in Subsection \ref{subsec: Vanishing results about Giroux torsion}, then $\Phi_\xi=0$. \ecor \bpf This follows from Proposition \ref{prop: vanishing result SHI} and Proposition \ref{prop: vanishing cobordism} \epf
+By the instanton analog of \cite[Proposition 6.5]{kronheimer2010knots}, we have By functoriality, the map $\Phi_\xi$ is the composition of the following maps If $\theta(M_0,\ga_0,\xi)=0$, then $\Phi_\xi=0$. \epf \brem For a general balanced sutured manifold $(M,\ga)$, instanton contact elements do not generate $\shi(-M,-\ga)$ because the number of tight contact structures compatible with $(M,\ga)$ is less than $\dim_\mathbb{C}\shi(M,\ga)$.
+See \cite[Section 4.3]{li2019direct} and \cite{honda2000classification} for a discussion about contact structures on the solid torus. \erem The following vanishing result is used in the rest of the paper. \bcor Suppose $(M,\ga)\subset(M^\p,\ga^\p)$ is a proper inclusion of balanced sutured manifolds.
+Suppose we have as defined in Subsection \ref{subsec: Vanishing results about Giroux torsion}.
+Then, $\Phi_\xi=0$. \ecor \bpf This follows from Proposition \ref{prop: vanishing result SHI} and Proposition \ref{prop: vanishing cobordism} \epf